Global Torelli theorem for irreducible symplectic orbifolds: Moduli space of marked holomorphically symplectic orbifolds

 \subsection{Definition of symplectic orbifolds}

-\begin{defi} A compact Kähler orbifold $X$ with $\codim\Sing X\geq4$ is said \emph{symplectic} if there exists a non-degenerated holomorphic 2-form on $X^*$.
+\begin{defi} A compact Kähler orbifold $X$ with $\codim\Sing X\geq4$ is said \emph{symplectic} if there exists a non-degenerate holomorphic 2-form on the smooth locus $X^*$.
 The orbifold $X$ is said \emph{primitively symplectic} if, further, $h^{2,0}(X)=1$.
 A primitively symplectic orbifold $X$ is said \emph{irreducible symplectic} if $X^*$ is simply connected. \end{defi} \begin{rmk} The condition $\codim\Sing X\geq4$ is not restrictive.
-Indeed from \cite[Proposition 2.7]{Fujiki}, we cannot find components of $\Sing X$ of codimension 3 and from \cite[Proposition 2.9]{Fujiki}, the components of $\Sing X$ of codimension 2 can be solved such that the resolution is still a symplectic orbifold. \end{rmk} \begin{rmk} Actually, for many results further, simply connexity is not needed.
-That is why, we will use the term of primitively symplectic orbifold considered by Fujiki (cf. \cite[Defintion 2.1]{Fujiki}). \end{rmk}
+Indeed from \cite[Proposition 2.7]{Fujiki}, we cannot find any component of $\Sing X$ of codimension 3 and because of \cite[Corollary 1]{NotaNami} the components of $\Sing X$ of codimension 2 can be resolved such that the resolution is still a symplectic orbifold (in practice, we can use \cite[Proposition 2.9]{Fujiki}). \end{rmk} \begin{rmk} Actually, for many further results, simple connectedness is not needed.
+This is one of the reasons why we will use the notion of primitively symplectic orbifold considered by Fujiki (cf. \cite[Defintion 2.1]{Fujiki}). \end{rmk} \begin{rmk} If $X$ is a symplectic orbifold and $r:\widetilde{X}\rightarrow X$ a resolution of singularities then a holomorphic 2-form on $X^*$ extends uniquely to a holomorphic 2-form on $\widetilde{X}$ (see \cite[Corollary 1.8]{Kebekus}). \end{rmk} Irreducible symplectic orbifolds are of particular interest since they appear as elementary bricks in the generalization of the Bogomolov decomposition theorem by Campana. \begin{thm}[\cite{Campana}, Théorème 6.4] Let $X$ be a compact Kähler orbifold with $c_1(X)=0$.
+Then there exists $\gamma:\bar{X}\rightarrow X$ a finite cover of orbifolds (see \cite[Definition 5.1]{Campana}) with:

+where $T$ is a torus, the $X_i$ are irreducible symplectic orbifolds and the $Y_i$ are Calabi--Yau orbifolds (that is compact Kähler orbifolds with simply connected smooth locus, trivial canonical bundle and such that $h^{2,0}(Y_i)=0$). \end{thm} \begin{rmk} In particular, we can apply the previous theorem to primitively symplectic orbifolds.
+Let $X$ be a primitively symplectic orbifold, by Theorem \ref{campapa}, there exists a finite cover of orbifolds $\gamma:\bar{X}\rightarrow X$ with: